A topic from the subject of Experimentation in Chemistry.

 Procedure

-1. Place the mixture of benzoic acid and naphthalene in a separatory funnel.
+1. Carefully add the mixture of benzoic acid and naphthalene to the separatory funnel.

-2. Add diethyl ether to the separatory funnel and shake the mixture.
+2. Add diethyl ether to the separatory funnel.
+The volume of ether should be sufficient to dissolve the naphthalene.

-5. Filter the lower layer (which contains the polar benzoic acid) through a filter paper.
+5. Carefully drain the lower aqueous layer (containing the benzoic acid) into a separate Erlenmeyer flask.

 Significance